Denazification: American zone

 Another concern leading to the Americans relinquishing responsibility for denazification and handing it over to the Germans arose from the fact that many of the American denazifiers were German Jews, former refugees returning to administer justice against the tormentors and killers of their relatives.
-It was felt, both among Germans and top American officials, that their objectivity might be contaminated by a desire for revenge.
+It was felt, both among Germans and top American officials, that a desire for revenge might contaminate their objectivity.

 As a result of these various pressures, and following a January 15, 1946, report of the Military Government decrying the efficiency of denazification, saying, "The present procedure fails in practice to reach a substantial number of persons who supported or assisted the Nazis", it was decided to involve Germans in the process.
-In March 1946 the Law for Liberation from National Socialism and Militarism (Befreiungsgesetz) came into effect, turning over responsibility for denazification to the Germans.
+In March 1946, the Law for Liberation from National Socialism and Militarism (Befreiungsgesetz) came into effect, turning over responsibility for denazification to the Germans.

+The German-run denazification program differed in two ways: It differentiated between five levels of Nazi participation, and the length of prohibition from public life or business would be based on the scale of the crimes.
 Each zone had a Minister of Denazification.
-On April 1, 1946, a special law established 545 civilian tribunals under German administration (Spruchkammern), with a staff of 22,000 of mostly lay judges, enough, perhaps, to start to work but too many for all the staff themselves to be thoroughly investigated and cleared.
+On April 1, 1946, a special law established 545 civilian tribunals under German administration (Spruchkammern), with a staff of 22,000 mostly lay judges, enough, perhaps, to start to work but too many for all the staff themselves to be thoroughly investigated and cleared.
 They had a case load of 900,000.
-Several new regulations came into effect in the setting up of the German-run tribunals, including the idea that the aim of denazification was now rehabilitation rather than merely punishment, and that someone whose guilt might meet the formal criteria could also have their specific actions taken into consideration for mitigation.
+Several new regulations came into effect in the setting up of the German-run tribunals, including the idea that the aim of denazification was now rehabilitation rather than merely punishment and that someone whose guilt might meet the formal criteria could also have their specific actions taken into consideration for mitigation.
 Efficiency thus improved, while rigor declined.

 Many people had to fill in a new background form, called a Meldebogen (replacing the widely disliked Fragebogen), and were given over to justice under a Spruchkammer, which assigned them to one of five categories: